mtwasetku-ui/physioto/src/content/blog/osteoporosis-bone-health-home-physiotherapy.md

 **1 Clinical history and risk assessment (15–20 minutes)**

-Michael will ask about your osteoporosis diagnosis, DEXA scan results if available, fracture history, current medications, falls history, activity levels, and any current pain or movement concerns.
+Micheal will ask about your osteoporosis diagnosis, DEXA scan results if available, fracture history, current medications, falls history, activity levels, and any current pain or movement concerns.

 **2 Physical assessment (15–20 minutes)**

-Michael will assess your balance, lower limb strength, gait, posture, and functional mobility.
+Micheal will assess your balance, lower limb strength, gait, posture, and functional mobility.
 A postural screen and assessment of kyphosis is included for all patients with known vertebral involvement.

 **3 Education and explanation (10 minutes)**

-Michael will explain your specific risk profile, which movements are safe and which to avoid, and give you an honest, evidence-based picture of what physiotherapy can achieve for your situation.
+Micheal will explain your specific risk profile, which movements are safe and which to avoid, and give you an honest, evidence-based picture of what physiotherapy can achieve for your situation.

 **4 Initial programme prescription (15 minutes)**